Betfair Bingo Review

 Betfair’s bingo platform was run on the Virtue Fusion platform from the moment it launched, unlike some other companies that move over to Virtue Fusion after a short time of using something else.
 The company merged with Paddy Power in 2016, so if you’ve used the Irish bookie’s bingo services before then some of Betfair’s may feel familiar.
 They’re run as separate entities, though, meaning that you’ll be able to have an account with each.
 Here you’ll learn why you might want to give Betfair Bingo a go, including having a look at the different rooms that they offer as well as some information about how they do their banking and what Betfair’s history entails.

-Welcome Bonus: Spend £5 and Play With £40!Betfair are offering their new bingo players £40 worth of bonuses - £15 for bingo and £25 for games - when you sign up, deposit £5 or more and play through a fiver.
-The bonuses will be credited within 48 hours and expire after one month.
+Welcome Bonus: Bet £10 get £50 & 30 Free SpinsBetfair are offering their new bingo players £50 worth of bonuses - £40 for bingo and £10 for games - when you sign up, deposit and play through a tenner.
+Plus you'll also receive 30 free spins on top for good measure!

 Loyalty programs aren’t new things to bookmakers.
 They’ve been running them for years, knowing that getting customers to keep coming back to use their services is just as important as convincing new punters to give them a try.
 There’s no surprise, therefore, that Betfair have a decent loyalty program that they’ve entitled ‘Betfair Bingo Club’.
 The idea being that the more bingo you play via Betfair, rather than using one of their competitors, the more you’ll receive by way of rewards and prizes.